-In this easy painting tutorial, you’ll learn how easy it is to mix and make skin or flesh tones with basic acrylic paints.
+In this easy painting tutorial, you’ll learn how easy it is to mix and make skin color paint flesh tones with acrylics.

 Together, we also made a swatch of different skin colors, and they learned that ALL skin colors are made out of the same 4 basic colors, just in different ratios.

 Lets start by going over the basics on how to make skin color paint in acrylics…